.2905 Standards for Certification as a Specialist in Elder Law

 (K) counseling with regard to age and/or disability discrimination in employment and housing.

-(d) Continuing Legal Education - An applicant must earn forty-five (45) hours of accredited continuing legal education (CLE) credits in elder law and related fields, as specified in this rule, during the three full calendar years preceding application and the year of application, with not less than ¬ nine (9) credits earned in any of the three calendar years.
-Of the 45 CLE credits, at least ten (10) credits must be earned attending elder law–specific CLE programs.
-Related fields shall include the following: estate planning and administration, trust law, health and long-term care planning, public benefits, veterans’ benefits, surrogate decision-making, older persons’ legal capacity, social security disability, Medicaid/Medicare claims, special needs planning, and taxation.
-No more than twenty (20) credits may be earned in the related fields of estate taxation or estate administration.
+(d) Continuing Legal Education - An applicant must earn forty-five (45) hours of accredited continuing legal education (CLE) in elder law during the three full calendar years preceding application and the year of application, with not less than nine (9) credits earned in any of the three calendar years.
+Elder law CLE is any accredited program on a subject identified in the experience categories described in subparagraph (c)(3) of this rule.

 (e) Peer Review - An applicant must make a satisfactory showing of qualification through peer review.
 An applicant must provide the names of ten lawyers or judges who are familiar with the competence and qualification of the applicant in the specialty field.
 Written peer reference forms will be sent by the board or the specialty committee to each of the references.
 Completed peer reference forms must be received from at least five of the references.
 All references must be licensed and in good standing to practice in North Carolina and have substantial practice or judicial experience in elder law or in a related field as set forth in Rule .2905(d).
 An applicant consents to the confidential inquiry by the board or the specialty committee of the submitted references and other persons concerning the applicant's competence and qualification.